 A good reflection provides details on how this particular source supports your research.
 It generally has two parts.
 The first part identifies which information will be the most useful and the second part identifies a specific research use for the material.

 Some examples of research uses include:

 Here is an example of a good reflection:

 This article provides extensive information on reduced mammal populations in areas that experience drought at an increasing frequency.
 This supports the argument that climate change has an effect on prairie dog population.

 This reflection identifies a specific piece of information (reduced mammal populations in drought-affected areas) and connects it to a specific research use (supporting the argument regarding prairie dog populations.)

-A correctly formatted annotation contains all elements, is a single cohesive paragraph without headings, and has a hanging indent.
+A correctly formatted annotation contains all elements, is a single cohesive paragraph without headings, is double spaced and has a hanging indent.